 |Arc'teryx Beta SL Hybrid||$425||12.7 oz.||Daily use/hiking||2L & 3L Gore-Tex||Yes||No|

 At $525, the Arc’teryx Zeta AR doesn’t have a lot of direct competition, with most hiking-focused shells coming in around half the price or less.
 However, those looking at the Zeta AR should also consider the rest of the Zeta family.
 From this lineup, the Zeta SL (“superlight”) is more of a fastpacking shell with a fitted cut in a lighter-weight package (10.9 oz.).
-It also features Gore’s new Paclite Plus technology in a 2-layer build, which is less breathable and bombproof than the 3-layer construction of the AR.
-The Zeta LT (“lightweight”), on the other hand, shares the same Gore-Tex with C-Knit construction as the AR, although its 40-denier face fabric is less durable than the robust 70-denier on the AR.
-The Zeta AR is the top-end design and the only one that sports pit zips, but we think the LT hits a nice sweet spot for hiking for $50 less.
+It also features Gore’s Paclite Plus technology in a 2-layer build, which is noticeably less bombproof than the 3-layer construction of the AR.
+The FL (“fast and light”) is even more minimalist than the SL, with a scant 7.2-ounce weight, shorter center back length, and thinner 20-denier shell.
+In the end, both the SL and FL make sense for minimalists and ounce-counters, but the AR is the more complete and protective design.

 Another Arc’teryx jacket to consider is the Beta SL Hybrid.
 The SL Hybrid is much more of an all-rounder with a helmet-compatible StormHood, and its hybrid waterproofing (2-layer Gore-Tex with Paclite Plus with 3-layer Gore-Tex in high-wear areas) does an excellent job of sealing out weather.
 The jacket has a shorter cut (30-inch back length compared with the Zeta's 32.25 inches) and its 40- and 42-denier face fabric isn’t as burly as the 70-denier Zeta AR’s, but we haven’t had any issues after extensive outdoor use (for more, see our in-depth Beta SL Hybrid review).
 In the end, the Zeta is a great and very weather-worthy hiking shell, but if you don't mind a little less coverage, we can’t help but love the Beta’s versatility at a lower cost ($425).

-Outside of Arc’teryx’s offerings, the Outdoor Research Interstellar is another 3-layer, mountain-ready design.
-Stacked up to the Zeta AR, the Interstellar is stretchier with a 3-layer AscentShell (OR’s proprietary waterproofing) construction, lighter at 11.8 ounces, and cheaper at $299.
-However, the Interstellar is the less feature-rich option with no pit zips to dump heat quickly (opening the mesh-lined hand pockets does help), and the 20-denier face fabric prioritizes packability over durability.
-If you’re looking for the utmost protection in truly rough conditions, the Zeta gets the nod.
-For those on a budget or who don’t need the Zeta’s bombproof weatherproofing, the Interstellar will save you a good chunk of change.
+Outside of Arc’teryx’s offerings, the Black Diamond Highline Stretch is another 3-layer, mountain-ready design.
+As its name suggests, the Highline is stretchier with a 3-layer BD.dry (Black Diamond’s proprietary waterproofing) construction, lighter at 12.7 ounces, and cheaper at $299.
+Importantly, it also retains helpful features like pit zips and a climbing helmet-compatible hood.
+However, the BD’s build is no match for Gore-Tex in truly rough conditions, giving the Zeta the edge when it comes to outright protection.
+But for those on a budget or who don’t need the Zeta’s bombproof weatherproofing, the Highline will save you a good chunk of change.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!